codetalkio/codethoughts.io/posts/2015-11-18-setting-up-unrealircd-and-anope-on-ec2.md

 ## SASL support
 SASL (Simple Authentication and Security Layer) is a framework for authentication and data security.
 For all intents and purposes we won't bother with how it works specifically, since we are only interested in getting it running.

 UnrealIRCd supports authenticating with SASL using a remote service that supports SASL.
-Here comes in Anope which is commonly used for handling nickname registration and other IRC services.
+Here enters Anope which is commonly used for handling nickname registration and other IRC services.
 Since `1.9.x` Anope has supported SASL.
 To enable it, it needs to be compiled with the sasl modules (which it should be by default).

 The configuration for SASL is two part, a simple block for UnrealIRCd and a block for Anope.

 __UnrealIRCd__: The following links the Anope services to the IRC server and sets the SASL server to the services server.

 <?prettify?>